bdeweesevans/liliraynaud/poems/brain-poem.md

 pdf-location: "/assets/work/brian-poem/Raynaud-brain-poem.pdf"
 ---

-**brain poem**

 it was thursday night

 martini
 pick

-    thru my frontal lobe
+&ensp;&ensp;thru my frontal lobe

 we wanted to see the ocean
 half-drunk on a boardwalk lobotomy

 the world was big & it was ours

 we could’ve swallowed the moon

 like a raw scallop
 carved out of its shell with a swiss knife

 & split in half
 salty and pure
 we could’ve swum the channel half blind

 it’s like
 a sting of the synapses
 like finding layers of truth under this one

 1,2,3, tug!

 fishbones arent wishbones
 but oh well make do with what you have

 ask the genie dripping wet
 where do i go from here

 he says nothing
 he says nothing
 then a splash